Legal Billing Software: The 18 Best Options in 2025

 One of the biggest mistakes law firms make when adopting legal technology is failing to consider their specific needs.

-To find the best lawyer billing software for your law firm, you must know what problems you’re trying to solve
+To find the best lawyer billing software for your law firm, you must know what problems you’re trying to solve.

 If you’re the managing partner of a law office, be careful not to make assumptions about these pain points.
 Talk to the people managing the legal billing process and ask them where their obstacles, time drains, and frustrations lie.